 Genetic sequences have caused discrepancies in the physical appearances of humans, and our feet are a testament to that.
-Some people are flat footed while some have high arches.
-This leads to different needs when it come to footwears as no single product can “fit all”.
+Some people are flat feet while some have high arches.
+This leads to different needs when it comes to footwear as no single product can “fit all”.

-Have you ever wonder what, exactly, is the right insole for your type of feet?
+Have you ever wondered what, exactly, is the right insole for your type of feet?

 Find out in this article.

 The ideal insole for a high-arched person is a nightmare for a flat-footed person.
 If you are suffering from foot issues on a regular basis, it’s natural to blame inappropriate footwear.
 Your shoes probably don’t support the type of feet you have.

 Buying a new pair of shoes is not always necessary as you can just buy insoles to fit your favorite pair.

 Here are the different foot types and the right insoles or shoes for each.

 - This kind of foot is usually flexible but could be unstable when walking or running.

 - The foot pronates when exposed to too much stress, particularly in the structures of the inner foot.